Celebrity Cruises Classes Explained: AquaClass vs The Retreat vs Concierge

 Butler/Host

-All three classes enjoy some sort of butler or host service:
+All three classes enjoy some butler or host service:

-• Concierge Class has concierge team members at their assistance
+• Concierge Class has concierge team members at its assistance

 • The Retreat has a dedicated Personal Retreat Host per suite (same for Aqua Sky Suites)